-- Children will develop a real understanding and appreciation of the world learning from the best that has been developed and said.
+In English, children will develop the skills to read, write, speak and listen and develop a real understanding and appreciation of the world learning from the best that has been developed and said.
 By reading a wide range of genres such as historical fiction, classic fiction, traditional tales, poetry, myths and legends they will be presented with high quality texts as a model their writing.

 Implementation – How do we translate our vision into practice?